ktindiana/operational-sep/README.md

 # operational-sep
 Calculate solar energetic particle (SEP) proton flux quantities relevant to space radiation operations.
-Robust, user-friendly code written in python3.
+The goal is for this code to be a robust, user-friendly code written in python3.
 Works for only one SEP event at a time.
 Check back for updates, as this code will be modified as it is tested for a variety of SEP events.
-Please send bug reports to kathryn.whitman@nasa.gov.
+Please send bug reports and feedback to kathryn.whitman@nasa.gov.

-This code was developed in support of the SHINE 2019 SEP modeling challenge session to assist SEP modelers to calculate and report the quantities calculated in this code.
+This code was originally developed in support of the SHINE 2019 SEP modeling challenge session to assist SEP modelers in calculating and reporting the quantities in this code.
+The code continues to be developed and expanded for the purpose of SEP event analysis and SEP model validation.

+Users may specify any of the native data sets or supply their own flux time profiles.
+If differential fluxes are used, the >10 and >100 MeV integral fluxes will be estimated from the available differential channels.

+Data sets that are native to this code currently include GOES-08 to GOES-15, SEPEM RSDv2, and SOHO/EPHIN Level3 data.
+Native data sets will continue to be expanded and various calibration schemes from the literature will be made available.

 The code calculates:
-- Start Time when thresholds are crossed: >10 MeV exceeds 10 pfu; >100 MeV exceeds 1 pfu
+- Values based on the operational thresholds: >10 MeV exceeds 10 pfu, >100 MeV exceeds 1 pfu
+- Values based on user input thresholds which can be applied to both integral or differential channels
+- Start Time when thresholds are crossed
 - End Time: when flux falls below 0.85 x threshold values
+- Onset Peak Flux - the onset peak is defined to be the flux value at the location that the initial intensity rise turns over and becomes more gradual; a preliminary algorithm has been developed to locate the onset peak in an automated fashion and is still under development.
+- Time of Onset Peak
-- Peak Flux for >10 MeV, >100 MeV: Maximum flux value between the start and end times; no attempt to differentiate between initial peak and ESP
+- Maximum Flux for >10 MeV, >100 MeV and any other channel for which a threshold has been applied: Maximum flux value between the start and end times; this may be the ESP for lower energy channels
-- Time of Peak Flux for >10 MeV, >100 MeV
+- Time of Maximum Flux
-- Duration >10 MeV, >100 MeV; end time - start time
+- Duration - defined as end time - start time
 - Event fluence (total integrated event intensity) for >10 MeV, >100 MeV in cm-2
-- Event fluence spectrum
+- Event fluence spectrum in [cm-2 sr]
-- Plots of time profiles for >10 MeV, >100 MeV and fluence spectrum
+- Plots of time profiles for >10 MeV, >100 MeV, any user defined-thresholds and fluence spectrum
-- Indicates point selected as peak with red dot
+- Plots of time profiles and their derivatives as part of the identification of the onset peak

 ## Run code from command line as, e.g.:
 python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot

+**For a start time other than midnight:** python3 operational_sep_quantities.py --StartDate "2012-01-27 16:00:00" --EndDate 2012-02-02 --Experiment GOES-13 --FluxType integral --showplot

-OR if the flux is already above threshold at the very first point due to a previous event, then falls below threshold prior to the start of the desired event: python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --DetectPreviousEvent
+**OR if the flux is already above threshold at the very first point due to a previous event, then falls below threshold prior to the start of the desired event:** python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --DetectPreviousEvent

-OR if the event has an initial increase above threshold for a few points, drops below threshold, then increases again above threshold for the remainder of the event: python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --TwoPeaks
+**OR if the event has an initial increase above threshold for a few points, drops below threshold, then increases again above threshold for the remainder of the event:** python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --TwoPeaks

+**Input a user-defined threshold of >30 MeV exceeds 1 pfu:** python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --Threshold 30,1

+**Input multiple user-defined threshold of >30 MeV exceeds 1 pfu, >50 MeV exceeds 1pfu, >5 MeV exceeds 100 pfu:**
+python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment GOES-13 --FluxType integral --showplot --Threshold "30,1;50,1;5,100"

+**Input a user-defined threshold for a differential channel.
+Must specify both edges of the bin.
+The thresholds specifies that the flux in the 40.9 - 53 energy bin exceeds 0.001 [MeV-1 cm-2 s-1 sr-1]:** python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate 2012-05-20 --Experiment EPHIN --FluxType differential --showplot --Threshold 40.9-53,0.001

 ## Run code from command line for user-input file as, e.g.:
 python3 operational_sep_quantities.py --StartDate 2012-05-17 --EndDate '2012-05-19 12:00:00' --Experiment user --ModelName MyModel --UserFile MyFluxes.txt --FluxType integral --showplot